Pumping Breast Milk Just Got a Little Bit More Serious

 “This was the first report of a Cronobacter infection linked to a contaminated breast pump,” Dr. Anna Bowen, CDC medical officer, told Parents magazine.
 “But other babies have gotten sick from drinking milk obtained using a pump contaminated with different types of germs.”

 Under the new guidelines, the CDC recommends cleaning all parts at every use.
 This means that a particularly common time-saving tip — storing dirty pump parts in a fridge between uses — is not recommended.
-Dr. Bowen confirms: “Although refrigerating used pump parts between uses might be OK if the pump kit is not contaminated, cleaning the pump kit after each use is safest and is particularly important for babies who are younger than two to three months old, were born prematurely, or have weakened immune systems.”
+Dr. Bowen confirms: “Although refrigerating used pump parts between uses might be okay if the pump kit is not contaminated, cleaning the pump kit after each use is safest and is particularly important for babies who are younger than 2 to 3 months old, were born prematurely, or have weakened immune systems.”

 This isn’t a cheap or particularly convenient option, but moms who struggle to find the time to clean parts after pumping — or who want to avoid germ-riddled communal kitchens — can purchase multiple sets of pump parts.
 After some awkward and stressful kitchen interactions, that’s what I chose to do.